 Mortgage brokers, on the other hand, have multiple loan programs and lenders to select from to accommodate any custom financing needs when banks do not have a loan to suit the borrower.
 Brokers are able to shop various lenders at one time for their clients.

-For example, if your credit falls below the acceptable threshold or down payment requirements are higher than you anticipated for a particular lender, need to sell your home to buy the next, an experienced mortgage broker may be able to offer you multiple loan choices to suit your needs.
+For example, if your credit falls below the acceptable threshold, down payment requirements are higher than you anticipated for a particular lender, need to sell your home to buy the next, an experienced mortgage broker may be able to offer you multiple loan choices to suit your needs.
 Some of these choices include an alternative income program, the rental property cash flow loan, and financing for those who had a recent foreclosure or bankrutpcy.
 Because of their expertise in placing loans, mortgage brokers are paid a commission based on the loan amount you borrow.
 Overall, each source for getting approved financing can turn out to be a real blessing.

 Along with shopping, you'll also have to compare the interest rate, the loan fees (loan origination, broker, processing, underwriting, appraisal, etc.), prepayment penalties, the loan term, and a few others.